MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-for-office-365-admins.md

 You control access to Delve from the SharePoint admin center.
 By default, users in your organization have access to Delve.
 They also have access to certain features in other apps that are powered by the Office Graph, such as the "Suggested" list on the SharePoint start page, and the "Discover" list in OneDrive.
 When you enable or disable Delve, these other features are also affected.

 If you disable Delve, users will no longer see:
-- The Delve app tile in the app launcher
+- The Delve app tile in the app launcher.
-- The "Suggested" list on the SharePoint start page
+- The "Suggested" list on the SharePoint start page.
-- The "Discover" list in OneDrive, in the Outlook mobile app, and on the Microsoft Office Home page
+- The "Discover" list in OneDrive, in the Outlook mobile app, and on the Microsoft Office Home page.
-- Documents on other users' profile cards and pages
+- Documents on other users' profile cards and pages.

- See [What is the effect of enabling or disabling Delve and related features?](delve-for-office-365-admins.md#BKMK_EffectOfficegraphOnOff) for more information.
+ For more info, see [What is the effect of enabling or disabling Delve and related features?](delve-for-office-365-admins.md#BKMK_EffectOfficegraphOnOff).

-1. Go to the [Settings page of the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=settings&modern=true) and sign in with an account that has [admin permissions](/sharepoint/sharepoint-admin-role) for your organization.
+1. Go to the [Settings page of the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=settings&modern=true), and sign in with an account that has [admin permissions](/sharepoint/sharepoint-admin-role) for your organization.

 >[!NOTE]
->If you have Microsoft 365 Germany, [sign in to the Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=848041), then browse to the SharePoint admin center and open the Settings page. <br>If you have Microsoft 365 operated by 21Vianet (China), [sign in to the Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=850627), then browse to the SharePoint admin center and open the Settings page.
+>If you have Office 365 Germany, [sign in to the Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=848041), then browse to the SharePoint admin center, and open the **Settings** page. <br>If you have Office 365 operated by 21Vianet (China), [sign in to the Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=850627), then browse to the SharePoint admin center, and open the **Settings** page.

 2. At the bottom of the page, select **classic settings page**.